ravikanthhothur/Jaipur_Air_Quality_Index_Azure/README.md

 Jaipur Air Quality index Azure deploy
 For Azure Deploy we use this Github folder,Github not used for GCP deploy there we did via Google platform SDK

+## AZURE MICROSOFT CLOUD:
+Azure is microsoft provided Cloud
+Cloud is something, which provides everything to company like storage, network,Web API , Resource, Sever ,infrastructure etc In Azure Resource Groups are folder which contains all our Azure resources/Service

 ## JAIPUR'S Air Quality Index Problem:

 https://github.com/krishnaik06/Google-Cloud-Platform-Deployment